dmbhatti/meshlab/README.md

 make

 run "meshlab" executable file in MESHLAB_DIRECTORY/src/distrib

+On a fresh copy of Ubuntu, you might need to install some packages before compiling:

+sudo apt-get install git libgmp3-dev libqt4-dev g++

-for extended compilation procedure on Linux, look at: CompilationDetais/COMPILATION.md
+For extended compilation procedure on Linux, look at: CompilationDetais/COMPILATION.md